Linaro/website/_posts/previous/2016-10-28-linaro-1610-release.md

 author: linaro
 category: blog
 date: 2016-10-28 16:14:12
-description:
-  Linaro 16.10 release is now available for download.
+description: Linaro 16.10 release is now available for download.
 See the detailed highlights of this release to get an overview of what has been accomplished by the Working Groups, Landing Teams and Platform Teams.
 layout: post
 link: /blog/linaro-1610-release/
 slug: linaro-1610-release
 tags:
-  - Releases
-  - android
-  - arm
+- Android
-  - Armv8
+- Arm
 - Connect Events
-  - Engineering cycle
-  - Evaluation builds
-  - kernel
+- Kernel
 - Linaro
 - Linux
-  - Linux on Arm
+- Linux On Arm
 - Open Source
-  - release
-  - release cycle
-  - software
-  - ubuntu
+- Software
 title: Linaro 16.10 Release Available for Download
 wordpress_id: 11844
 ---